Photo: Wikimedia Commons (CC BY-SA)

-Stavanger: Where Medieval Meets Modern
+My Logbook: Where Medieval Meets Modern

 The story starts in 1125, when they consecrated Stavanger Cathedral.
-That makes this one of Norway's oldest cities, and you can still feel that medieval backbone in the narrow lanes and the way the harbor curves protectively around Vågen.
+That makes this one of Norway's oldest cities, and you can still feel that medieval backbone in the narrow lanes and the way the harbor curves protectively around Vagen.
 For centuries, Stavanger was a fishing town, respectable but unremarkable, the kind of place where generations worked the same boats their grandfathers had worked.
+Then 1969 happened.
+They found oil in the North Sea, and Stavanger transformed almost overnight from a mid-sized fishing town into what Norwegians now call the "Oil Capital of Norway."
+The change could have destroyed the old town — I've seen it happen elsewhere, where money bulldozes history — but somehow Stavanger kept its character.

+Walking through Gamle Stavanger, I understood why.
+There are 173 perfectly preserved white wooden houses from the 18th and 19th centuries, their walls climbing with roses in summer, their doorsteps claimed by contented cats.
 I spent my morning wandering those cobblestones, getting deliberately lost, finding my way by the smell of fresh bread from a bakery I never did locate.
-Then I stumbled onto Øvre Holmegate – a street that exploded in color like someone knocked over a paint cart.
+The rough stone under my fingertips as I steadied myself on a narrow lane felt like touching centuries.
+Then I stumbled onto Ovre Holmegate — a street that exploded in color like someone knocked over a paint cart.
 Every building wears a different bold hue: electric blue beside sunshine yellow beside deep rose.
 It's whimsical, almost defiant, as if the street itself is reminding you that oil money doesn't have to mean corporate gray.

+But the real magic — the reason I'd return to Stavanger in a heartbeat — was the three-hour fjord cruise to Lysefjord.
+The boat departed right from the harbor, and as we motored out, our captain pointed out that Vagen Harbor holds Norway's largest collection of wooden buildings, their painted facades reflecting in the still water.
 Then the fjord began to reveal itself.
 Sheer granite walls rose on either side, so tall they create their own weather systems.
 We nosed into Vagabonds' Cave, where outlaws once hid from the king's men, the boat engine echoing off stone that's stood here since before humans had words.
 Waterfalls tumbled hundreds of meters down faces that seemed vertical enough to defy physics.
+I could taste the cold mist on my lips as the spray reached us.

 And then, as we rounded a bend, there it was: Preikestolen.
 Pulpit Rock.

-More than 300,000 people hike to the top of Pulpit Rock every year.
-It's a moderate trek – four kilometers each way with about 350 meters of elevation gain – but here's the calculus on a cruise port day: you simply don't have time.
-The hike alone takes four to five hours, and that's before you factor in transportation to the trailhead.
-But from the boat, drifting below in perfect silence except for the waterfall roaring beside us?
-I actually whispered to my wife, "No way this is real."
-The view from below might be better anyway – you get the full drama of the cliff without the terror of peering over the edge.
+At 604 meters above Lysefjord, it hangs like God's own diving board.
+The captain cut the engines and we drifted in silence, necks craned back.
+The cliff face is so sheer it looks impossible.
+More than 300,000 people hike to the top every year — a moderate trek of four kilometers each way with about 350 meters of elevation gain — but on a cruise port day, you simply don't have time.
+The hike alone takes four to five hours.
+However, from the boat, drifting below in perfect silence except for the waterfall roaring beside us?
+The view from below might be better anyway.

 We spotted mountain goats on ledges that looked too narrow for a housecat, let alone a full-grown ungulate.
 The captain said they're born there, live there, die there, and never seem to fall.
 I envied their confidence even as I gripped the boat rail a little tighter.
+The Lysefjord cruise costs approximately 550 NOK ($52 USD) per person and is worth every krone.

 Getting Around Stavanger